The Treatment

 Interaction Therapy?

-PCIT is an evidence-based treatment for young children with disruptive behavior problems.
+PCIT is an evidence-based therapy that strengthens the parent-child relationship while helping children with behavior challenges, emotional regulation, and anxiety.
 It's unique because it coaches parents — in real time, during actual play — creating lasting change that extends far beyond the therapy room.

 Age range